 Sometimes a Zen koan makes you feel slightly foolish, doesn’t it?
 Upon reading it, you think to yourself – Really?
 That’s all it got to say?
 But I have to admit, that’s what I like most about a Zen koan.
 It says the least, in the most ordinary way.

-It gives you a sense that you’re doing all right, as far as you follow common sense.
-That as long as you’re being you, in the most uncontrived, unfabricated, unelaborated way, the rough and ready way, you’re not far from Buddhahood.
+It gives you a sense that you’re doing all right, as far as you follow your intuition.
+That as long as you’re being you, in the most uncontrived, unfabricated, unelaborated way, you’re not far from Buddhahood.
 It’s comforting to be reassured, after all.

 The peace lily in the den, its silky white blossoms repose on some dark-green stalks, a herd of cranes meditating in serenity.